1 member

 Because players who misunderstand the code type or timing can miss the cleanest path to a stronger start.

-Use valid Star Citizen referral code STAR-FSRJ-5N7Z during account creation whenever possible.
-If you missed it, add it within 24 hours after account creation to receive the current 50,000 UEC bonus for eligible new accounts.
+Use valid Star Citizen referral code STAR-FSRJ-5N7Z before account creation to receive the current 50,000 UEC bonus for eligible new accounts.

-Use valid referral code STAR-FSRJ-5N7Z during account creation.
-If you missed it, add it within 24 hours after account creation.
+Use valid referral code STAR-FSRJ-5N7Z before account creation.

 Receive the current 50,000 UEC bonus for eligible new accounts.